 - ESMF_ABI If a system supports 32-bit and 64-bit (pointer wordsize) application binary interfaces (ABIs), this variable can be set to select which ABI to use.
 Valid values are 32 or 64.
 By default the most common ABI is chosen.
-On x86_64 architectures three additional, more specific ABI settings are available, x86_64_32, x86_64_small and x86_64_medium. - ESMF_SITE The SourceForge esmfcontrib repository contains makefiles which have already been customized for certain machines.
-If one exists for your site and you wish to use it, download the corresponding files into the build_contrib directory and set ESMF_SITE to your location (which corresponds to the last part of the directory name).
-See the SourceForge site http://sourceforge.net/projects/esmfcontrib for more information. - ESMF_ETCDIR If a user wants to add Attribute package specification files for their own customized Attribute packages, this is where they should go.
+On x86_64 architectures three additional, more specific ABI settings are available, x86_64_32, x86_64_small and x86_64_medium. - ESMF_SITE Build configure file site name or the value default.
+If not set, then the value of default is assumed.
+When including platform-specific files, this value is used as the third part of the directory name (parts 1 and 2 are the ESMF_OS value and ESMF_COMPILER value, respectively.) - ESMF_ETCDIR If a user wants to add Attribute package specification files for their own customized Attribute packages, this is where they should go.
 ESMF will look in this directory for files that specify which Attributes are in an Attribute package for certain ESMF objects, and what the appropriate initial values would be for those Attributes.
 The format for these Attribute package specification files is to be defined in a future ESMF release.
-This environment variable is largely for internal use at this point.

-ESMF_INSTALL_PREFIX This variable specifies the prefix of the installation path used during the installation process accessible thought the install target.
+This environment variable is largely for internal use at this point. - ESMF_INSTALL_PREFIX This variable specifies the prefix of the installation path used during the installation process accessible thought the install target.
 Libraries, F90 module files, header files and documentation all are installed relative to ESMF_INSTALL_PREFIX by default.
 The ESMF_INSTALL_PREFIX may be provided as absolute path or relative to ESMF_DIR.

-5.4.2 GNU make
+5.3.2 GNU make